parse-community/Parse-SDK-Flutter/README.md

 ## Relational queries
 If you want to retrieve objects where a field contains an object that matches another query, you can use the __whereMatchesQuery__ condition.
-For example, imagine you vave Post class and a Comment class, where each Comment has a pointer to its parent Post.
+For example, imagine you have Post class and a Comment class, where each Comment has a pointer to its parent Post.
 You can find comments on posts with images by doing:

 ```dart